Showing posts with label Elizabeth Hartman. Show all posts

 The sparkling cast of up-and-comers that comprise The Group

-I don’t know who first coined the phrase “superior soap opera” but the term categorically applies to this expensively mounted, surprisingly well-acted tale of the interweaving lives of eight friends—graduates of Vassar College, Class of ’33— as each sets out to make her mark on the world.
+I don’t know who first coined the phrase “superior soap opera” but the term categorically applies to this expensively mounted, surprisingly well-acted tale of the interweaving lives of eight friends—graduates of Vassar College, Class of ’33— who have their youthful ideals challenged as each sets out to make her mark on the world.
 The experiences of these economically and psychologically diverse heroines reflect, in microcosm, the emergent state of (white) American womanhood in the mid-20th century.
-Specifically, the Roosevelt Administration years from The Great Depression through to the earliest days of the outbreak of WW II.
+Specifically, the Roosevelt Administration years from The Great Depression through to the earliest days of the outbreak of World War II.

-With a cast of eight beautiful women all falling histrionically in and out of love, bedrooms, and careers, The Group basically takes the usual all-girl triad formula of The Pleasure Seekers and Three Coins in the Fountain (along with the aforementioned The Best of Everything and Valley of the Dolls) and merely ratchets up the stakes by moving it into territory first blazed by Clare Boothe Luce in The Women.
-All of which is sheer Nirvana for fans of camp cinema and movies about high-born women brought to low circumstances, but a headache for studio publicity departments and folks seeking economic ways of recounting the plot and summarizing the characters.
+With a cast of eight beautiful women all falling histrionically in and out of love, bedrooms, and careers, The Group basically takes the usual all-female triad formula of The Pleasure Seekers and Three Coins in the Fountain and merely ratchets up the stakes by moving it into the "more is better" territory first blazed by Clare Boothe Luce in The Women.
+The result--a veritable fashion parade of period frocks, hats, and hairdos; highlight vignettes of scandal and shame; tears shed and hearts broken--is sheer Nirvana for fans of camp cinema and movies about high-born women brought to low circumstances.
+But likely a headache for studio publicity departments tasked with finding an economical way to recount the plot and summarize the characters.

 The challenge presented in having to promote a film with an ensemble cast of relative unknowns is revealed in the giggle-inducing tone adopted by the film’s ad campaign; the copy of which I’ll borrow to briefly introduce the members of The Group: